KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 ![](southwest-headquarters-tour-2026/simulator.jpg)

 ![](southwest-headquarters-tour-2026/me-in-front-of-a-simulator.jpg)
+Me in front of a simulator

 ![](southwest-headquarters-tour-2026/me-in-front-of-simulators.jpg)
+Me at one end of the hall of simulators

 ![](southwest-headquarters-tour-2026/tornado-fortified.jpg)
 Given the risk to operations and equipment, this building could withstand an F3 tornado.
 Garage-like doors descend and inside, it is business as usual.
 The walls around the network command center are fortied with 12 inch concrete.